smj0x/homebridge-shortcuts-buttons/README.md

 - Choose to display your shortcuts buttons as **Outlets** or **Switches**.
 - All via UI plugin configuration, no other setup required.
 - Super fast and light, zero runtime package dependencies.
+- Execute shortcuts locally or on a remote macOS machine via SSH

 ## How does it look like